 Pivit Ladder Tool Review

-I bring the with me to jobs where I'm painting from an extension ladder placed on stairs, slopes, or when I will be working on a rooftop.
-I have owned this tool for five years and it's taken a beating in that time, but shows no signs of damage.
+I bring the with me to jobs where I'm painting from an extension ladder placed on stairs or slopes or when I will be working on a rooftop.
+I have owned this tool for five years, and it's taken a beating in that time but shows no signs of damage.
 Pivit ladder tool

 The Pivit ladder tool, made by ProVision Tools, is a multi-use leveler for extension ladders.
 When I'm painting high walls above stairs, I use this tool to position my extension ladder on the staircase so I can cut-in the ceiling corner above.